vidarbrekke/action-schedule-delete/Dev/CursorApps/WPChat/development-plan.md

 - Add multi-site compatibility.
 - Integrate with other WooCommerce data (orders, customers, etc.).
 - **Index Custom Fields/Taxonomies:** Add configuration or hooks to allow indexing of product data added by third-party plugins (e.g., brand plugins, custom field plugins).
+- **Prioritize Menu/Category Matches:** Enhance retrieval logic to optionally give higher relevance to content items corresponding to navigation menu items or primary site categories.
+- **Index Category/Tag Archive Pages:** Add category and tag archive pages themselves to the index, allowing the chatbot to directly suggest browsing a category if it's a relevant match.

 ---